 Social media postings will bring to light the big picture of your target customers and help you understand what makes them unique.
-You can then explore how your products and services can appeal to those unique attributes and conditions, in particular needs and preferences that are not fulfilled, or are insufficiently addressed, by competitors.
-Your product or service line, marketing materials, advertising and marketing campaign, packaging, hours of operation, pricing and payment options will be structured to accommodate the uniqueness of your target customers.
-You will find your niche market and your business will thrive as a result.
+You can then explore how your products and services can appeal to those distinctive attributes and conditions, in particular those needs and preferences that are either not fulfilled or are insufficiently served by competitors.
+Your product or service line, marketing materials, advertising and marketing campaigns, packaging, hours of operation, pricing and payment options will be structured to accommodate the distinguishing needs of your target customers.
+You will capture your target market and your business will thrive as a result.

 Thanks for reading,

 Photograph: Peter Sellers in The Return of the Pink Panther (1975)